-- 2: for $n \in \mathcal{N}$ do - 3: Proactively synchronize UE state and location among UAVs. - 4: Invoke Algorithm 2 for server dispatching. - 5: Reach the destination and start off on its missions. - 6: end for - 7: end for the expected budget φ .
+2: for $n \in \mathcal{N}$ do

+- 3: Proactively synchronize UE state and location among UAVs. - 4: Invoke Algorithm 2 for server dispatching. - 5: Reach the destination and start off on its missions. - 6: end for - 7: end for the limitation of the communication range.
+Constraint (8) denotes the set of tasks assigned to server $n, \forall n \in \mathcal{N}$.
+Constraint (9) shows that the total facility cost cannot exceed the expected budget φ .
 The indicator function is equal to 1 if there exist tasks assigned to server $n, \forall n \in \mathcal{N}$ and 0 otherwise.
 Constraint (10) shows that the latency of the assigned tasks should be less than a given deadline φ .
 Otherwise, the work cannot be finished on time.
 Constraint (11) shows that the distance between the server and the assigned tasks should not exceed radius r_n .
 Constraint (12) shows that each task can be served by at most one edge server at the same time.
-Further, the UAV movement time is ignored in this work as commercial UAVs can reach 100 m/s at maximum and 30 m/s on average, which is much faster than pedestrians [21].
+Further, the UAV movement time is ignored in this article as commercial UAVs can reach 100 m/s at maximum and 30 m/s on average, which is much faster than pedestrians [21].
 Compared with the static model in [17], UAVs can leverage their adjustable antenna angle to provide flexible coverage and move dynamically.

-B. Online dispatching scheme
+B. Online Dispatching Scheme

-Bin-packing problems have been proved to be NP-hard.
-There exist well-known one-dimensional bin-packing algorithms that do not take geographic constraints of the items packed in the same bin into consideration.
-Take Next-Fit Decreasing as an example, items are reindexed in a nonincreasing order according to their sizes.
+The bin-packing problems have been proved to be NP-hard.
+There exist well-known 1-D bin-packing algorithms that do not take geographic constraints of the items packed in the same bin into consideration.
+Take next-fit decreasing as an example, items are reindexed in a nonincreasing order according to their sizes.
 An item is packed to the current bin if the total size of the assigned items does not exceed the capacity of the bin.
 Otherwise, a new bin will be opened.
 However, the geographic constraint of the tasks assigned to the same edge server needs to be considered in the mobile edge server dispatching problem.
 Tasks covered by the same edge server need to be constrained by a circular area, i.e., the distance between every two tasks should not exceed the diameter of the communication coverage.
 On the other hand, the mobile edge server can adjust its coverage to meet the demands in either hot-spot or sparse areas.
 A longer distance between the task and the server results in a larger communication latency due to a lower data transmission rate.

 Existing location-based clustering algorithms are not applicable as both the server capacity and communication range need to be jointly considered.
 To solve the Geo-VBP problem, an online dispatching scheme is proposed to determine the hover locations of the deployed UAVs.
-As shown in Algorithm 1, mobile edge servers proactively synchronize the UE information with other mobile servers and determine their potential hover locations.
-Considering the geographic constraint in Geo-VBP, a greedy algorithm is designed to merge hot-spot areas and assign tasks to the edge servers.
-After that, mobile edge servers reach their hover locations and start handling the offloaded tasks.
-Details of system implementation
+As shown in Algorithm 1, the mobile edge servers proactively synchronize the UE information with other mobile servers and determine their potential hover locations.
+Considering the geographic constraint in Geo-VBP, a greedy algorithm is designed to merge hot-spot areas and assign

-Algorithm 2 UAV hover location decision making (HOLD)
+Algorithm 2 UAV HOLD

-Input: A set $\{(u_m, v_m, 0), \forall m \in \mathcal{M}\}$: location of each task, communication range $[r{\min}, r{\max}]$, radius increment Δr , and server budget φ .
+Input: A set { $(u_m, v_m, 0), \forall m \in \mathcal{M}$ }: location of each task, communication range [r{\min}, r{\max}], incremental radius Δr , and server budget φ .

-Output: a set of tuples $\mathcal{R} = \{((u_n, v_n, h), r_n), n \in \mathcal{N}\}$: server locations (u_n, v_n, h) and the corresponding coverage radius r_n , and the number of dispatched servers H.
+Output: a set of tuples $\mathcal{R} = \{((u_n, v_n, h), r_n), n \in \mathcal{N}\}$: server locations (u_n, v_n, h) and the corresponding coverage radius r_n , the number of dispatched servers H.